 The transmission and the reception processes are based on the descriptors.
 The Transmit Descriptors (TxD) are used for transmission while the Receive Descriptors (RxD) are used for reception.
 There are totally 256 buffer descriptors in the Ethernet MAC that can be used as transmit or receive descriptors.
 All descriptors are saved in the internal memory at addresses from 0x400 to 0x800 (256 32-bit descriptors).
-Transmit descriptors are located between the start address (0x400) and the address that equals to the value written in the TX_BD_NUM register (page 16) multiplied by 4.
-This register holds the number of the transmit buffer descriptors used.
-Receive descriptors are located between the start address (0x400) plus address number of transmit BD (written in the TX_BD_NUM) multiplied by 4 register and the descriptor end address (0x800).
+Transmit descriptors are located between the start address (0x400) and the address that is written in the ETH\RX\BD\ADR register (page 16).
+This register holds the address of the first receive descriptor.
+Receive descriptors are located between the address written in the ETH\RX\BD\ADR register and the descriptor end address (0x800).